 |Area Dairy Advisor, University of California, Agriculture and Natural Resources, Fresno, CA||Julie Woodworth, 530-750-1282, firstname.lastname@example.org||9/14/14|

 |Senior Natural Resource Specialist, Synergy Resource Solutions, Inc., Belgrade, MT||Jack Alexander, 406-388-9378, email@example.com||Open Until Filled|

 Current Job Listings:

-University of California division of Agriculture and Natural Resources
+- Livestock and Natural Resources Advisor Serving Modoc County, University of California, Division of Agriculture and Natural Resources

-- Assistant or Associate Professor / Grassland Ecologist, South Dakota State University
+- Assistant Professor / Range Scientist, School of Natural Resource Sciences, North Dakota State University

 - Grassland Management Graduate Certificate - CO